gitfrid/CzechFOI-DRATE_EXAM/README.md

 Only a few scientists seem to be aware of this statistical artefact, and widely used methods such as Cox regression or Kaplan-Meier analysis seems not correct for it - which often leads to misleading results.

+Charles Sanders Peirce recognized over a century ago that improper randomization and boundary conditions could distort conclusions a warning still relevant in today

 _________________________________________

 ### AA) simulate deaths doses.py